Most frequent questions and answers

-We offer a float room that can accommodate two people in case you want to float with a companion (no funny business please).
-This is a float ROOM so it is not the same enclosed space as the pod or the tank.
+We offer a float room that is not the same enclosed space as the pod or the tank.
 We recommend first time floaters use the room as it reduces concern of feeling claustrophobic.
 We have a pod in one of the rooms which can feel like a spaceship.
 This is a good tank for your second or third floats as it has some of the feeling of the room while making more of a true float experience.
 Once you are comfortable floating, the best float for you will be our Samadhi tanks.
 They are the truest float experience.
 We encourage floaters of all practice to give them a try.

 Being in the tanks is more like floating in outer space than being shut in a box.
 You’re always in control of your environment, and even people with extreme claustrophobia have reported having no problems with their time in the tank.